Home » Recipes » Sweets » Bars & Brownies » Iced Oatmeal Cookie Bars

 - To the melted butter, add the granulated and brown sugar.
 Mix on low speed (or use a whisk) for 1 minute.
 The mixture will resemble wet sand.

-- Add the egg, followed by the vanilla.
+- Add the egg, followed by the vanilla and molasses.
 Mix to combine well.

 - Add the dry ingredients to the butter and sugar mixture.
 Use a large spatula or wooden spoon to fold the mixture together just until the flour is incorporated.
 Do not over mix.